 - Meaningful Name: A swan is a creature renowned for its grace and beauty, but also very dangerous, as anyone who's seen Hot Fuzz will know.

 - Mistaken for Gay: When she tries to join Jack's crew, disguised as a male to try and save Will Turner.Elizabeth: I'm here to find the man I love.

-- Mrs. Hypothetical: Word of God said that Elizabeth most likely wrote the name "Mrs Elizabeth Turner" down plenty of times, which is why she ended up giving that alias when Barbossa first kidnapped her.
+- Mrs. Hypothetical: The creators stated that Elizabeth most likely wrote the name "Mrs Elizabeth Turner" down plenty of times, which is why she ended up giving that alias when Barbossa first kidnapped her.
 That being said, some merchandise has given her married name as "Swann-Turner".

 - Of Corset Hurts: "You like pain?
 Try wearing a corset!"
 That said, she sometimes uses it to her advantage.

 - Of Corsets Sexy: At least this is her father's opinion.
 It's all the rage in England!

 - Official Couple: With Will at the end of the first movie, where they are engaged.
 Officially tying the knot takes another two movies.

 - Once per Episode: In each of the first three movies there's a joke about her being naked.
 In Curse of the Black Pearl Barbossa relays to her that she can either wear a dress and dine with him or dine with the rest of the crew naked, in Dead Man's Chest the captain of the Edinburgh Trader notes that their female stowaway (actually Elizabeth, who is disguised as a man) must be naked since they found her dress, and in At World's End she must disrobe completely (offscreen) and wear a simple bathrobe before meeting Sao Feng.
 What makes it especially ironic is that there is very little fanservice in the entire franchise, and none of it (barring a few cleavage shots) comes from Elizabeth herself.